afeldman/fa_dict_info/README.md

 # fa_dict_info

-**dict_info** works on fanuc robot kontrollers.
-Sometimes I have the problem, that I cannot access the ID of an dictionary element.
-So I did wrtie me a program to look the ids up for me.
+**dict_info** works on fanuc robot controllers.
+Sometimes I have the problem, that I do not know the IDs of an dictionary element.
+So I wrote me a program to look up the ids for me.

 ## Install